-1) Recognize the basic principles and practices that organize and motivate archaeological field and laboratory investigations, including research design, site survey and excavation, and materials analysis.
-2) Apply foundational methods and the ideas upon which they are based by which archaeologists interpret these data to understand general principles of dynamic historical and material processes, now and in the past, and their traces and trajectories in the present and future.
-3) Identify ethical issues pertaining to heritage management and the roles of professional archaeologists in the stewardship of cultural heritage.
+1) Recognize basic principles and practices that organize and motivate archaeological field and laboratory investigations, including research design, site survey and excavation, and materials, temporal, and spatial analyses.
+2) Apply foundational methods and the ideas upon which they are based to interpret dynamic historical and material processes, now and in the past, and their traces and trajectories in the present and future.
+3) Critically analyze ethical issues pertaining to heritage management and the roles of professional archaeologists in the different facets of cultural heritage.